ropensci/roweb3/content/blog/2021-11-23-how-i-test-cffr/index.md

 validity checks.

 And that's all!
-If you have any suggestions for how to improve the current validation workflow, I would glad to hear it and include it in my checks.
+If you have any suggestions for how to improve the current validation workflow, I would be glad to hear it and include it in my checks.